abs3ntdev/supermaven-nvim/README.md

 # Supermaven Neovim Plugin

+This is a fork of [supermaven-inc/supermaven-nvim](https://github.com/supermaven-inc/supermaven-nvim) with additional features including NES (Next Edit Suggestions), a blink.cmp completion source, LSP context enrichment, and a statusline API.

-This plugin, supermaven-nvim, lets you use [Supermaven](https://supermaven.com/) in Neovim.
-If you encounter any issues while using supermaven-nvim, consider opening an issue or reaching out to us on [Discord](https://discord.com/invite/QQpqBmQH3w).
+If you encounter any issues, consider opening an issue on this repository.

 ## Installation